Final offensive of 1989

-The final offensive of 1989 (Spanish: ofensiva final de 1989), also known as the ofensiva hasta el tope ("to-the-top offensive"), was the major engagement of the Salvadoran Civil War.
+The final offensive of 1989 (Spanish: ofensiva final de 1989), also known as the ofensiva hasta el tope ("to-the-top offensive"), was the largest engagement of the Salvadoran Civil War.
 The battle, fought between the Farabundo Martí National Liberation Front (Spanish: Frente Farabundo Martí para la Liberación Nacional, FMLN) Marxist guerrilla and the Salvadoran government, lasted from 11 November to early December 1989.
 Sometimes referred to as "Ofensiva fuera los fascistas.
 Febe Elizabeth vive", ("Offensive to drive out the fascists.
 Febe Elizabeth lives".) in honor of an assassinated union leader, it was the most brutal confrontation in the entire conflict, amounting for seventeen percent of the total casualties in ten years of warfare.

 The extent and consequences of the offensive determined the course the civil war would take in the following two years.
 The confrontation resulted in casualties for both armies, as well as many civilians.
 As a consequence, there was an increased pressure to end the war as it had been shown that neither party could achieve total victory and the losses were too large.